ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

 Hello, and welcome to my talk!

+My name is Duncan McGreggor -- today I'm giving the second half of the talk that I gave at Lambda Days, just a few weeks ago.

+{{% /note %}}

+---

+# ( Part II )

+[//]: Speaker-Notes:
+{{% note %}}

-My name is Duncan McGreggor, and today I'm going to share with you a little of Lisp Flavoured Erlang, some Extempore, music synthesis and recording, and how they all come together in the undertone project.
+As with that one, I'm going to share with you a little Lisp Flavoured Erlang, Extempore, and generative music.

+However, in this talk I will be focusing much more upon the my needs as an amatuer musician ...

 {{% /note %}}